 The other species comprised more Sturnira Ilium and Rhogeessa tumid along with three pteronotus species, one of which was a Mesomaerican Moustached Bat, with the other two below.

-We also caught more Little Mastiff and Argentinian Brown Bats along with three more species that were new for this trip: Thomas’s Fruit-eating Bat, Gray Short-tailed Bat and Stripe-headed Round-eared Bat.
+We also caught more Little Mastiff and Argentinian Brown Bats along with three more species that were new for this trip: Thomas’s Fruit-eating Bat, Gray Short-tailed Bat and Northern Stripe-headed Round-eared Bat.

 Driving between the forest and El Ostional in the small hours of the morning we saw several Hooded and Striped Hog-nosed Skunks, the latter a key target for me.